asadijabar/ansible-provision-vagrant/README.md

   - zsh
     - using oh-my-zsh and 'ys' theme
   - ruby 2.1.0
-    - using rbenv
+    - using rbenv system widely

-And, of course Ansible is installed, too!
+Of course Python and Ansible are installed, too!